 We are an active research lab based in Copenhagen and part of Aalborg university, dedicated to studying and applying service design.
 We believe that service design can support an exploratory, co-creative and empowering approach to address broad issues of societal concern.
-Our key themes of interest are digital social innovation, co-creation, open data, smart cities, service design for public sector, to name just a few.
+Our key areas of research are service design management and strategy, civic service design, data driven service design.

 What we do